S394: Prohibit Foreign Ownership of NC Land. Latest Version

 (1) Agricultural land.

 (b) Except as provided in this section, a prohibited foreign party shall not acquire by grant, purchase, devise, descent, or otherwise, any interest, other than a de minimis direct interest, in land described in subsection (a) of this section in this State regardless of how the prohibited foreign party intends to use the land.
-A party may not hold land as an agent, trustee, or other fiduciary for a prohibited foreign party in violation of this section.
+A party may not knowingly hold land as an agent, trustee, or other fiduciary for a prohibited foreign party in violation of this section.
 A prohibited foreign party that acquires land in violation of this section remains in violation as long as the prohibited foreign party holds an interest in the land.
 A prohibited foreign party who is a resident alien of the United States shall have the right to acquire and hold land described in subsection (a) of this section in the State upon the same terms as a citizen of the United States during the continuance of the party's residence in this State.

 (1) The name of the owner of the land or the owner of the interest in the land.